rtuhpc/hpc-platform/doc/lti.md

 #### Initial view

-In LTI 1.3, the initial part(stage) of the communication protocol between the platform (LTI Tool Consumer) and the LTI Tool involves the platform requesting validation from the LTI Tool and the Tool performing LTI validation on the Platform side.
+In LTI 1.3, the initial part(stage) of the communication protocol between the PLATFORM (LTI Tool Consumer) and the LTI TOOL involves the platform requesting validation from the LTI Tool and the Tool performing LTI validation on the Platform side.
 Here are the steps involved:

 ![](./images/lti-06-1.png)

-1. The platform (LTI Tool Consumer) initiates the communication by sending an HTTP POST request to the LTI Tool's platform registration endpoint.
+1. The PLATFORM (LTI TOOL Consumer) initiates the communication by sending an HTTP POST request to the LTI TOOL's platform registration endpoint.
 This request includes the necessary information to establish the connection, such as the platform's client ID and the intended scope.

-2. The LTI Tool receives the request and validates the authenticity and integrity of the incoming request.
+2. The LTI TOOL receives the request and validates the authenticity and integrity of the incoming request.
 It verifies that the request comes from a trusted platform using established authentication mechanisms.

-3. If the request is valid, the LTI Tool performs LTI validation on the platform side.
-It verifies that the platform is an approved and valid LTI Tool Consumer by checking the platform's client ID and other relevant credentials.
+3. If the request is valid, the LTI TOOL performs LTI validation on the PLATFORM side.
+It verifies that the PLATFORM is an approved and reasonable (valid) LTI Tool Consumer by checking the platform's client ID and other relevant credentials.

-4. Once the LTI validation is successfully performed, the LTI Tool sends a response back to the platform, indicating that the platform is authorized to communicate with the tool.
+4. Once the LTI validation is successfully performed, the LTI TOOL sends a response back to the PLATFORM, indicating that the platform is authorized to communicate with the tool.

-5. The platform receives the response from the LTI Tool and acknowledges the successful validation.
+5. The platform receives the response from the LTI TOOL and acknowledges the successful validation.

-At this point, the platform has been validated by the LTI Tool, establishing the trust necessary for further communication.
-Following this initial validation, the subsequent steps of the communication protocol can proceed, including the launch process where the platform sends the LTI Launch Request to the LTI Tool, as described in the following explanation.
+At this point, the PLATFORM has been validated by the LTI TOOL, establishing the trust necessary for further communication.
+Following this initial validation, the subsequent steps of the communication protocol can proceed, including the launch process where the PLATFORM sends the LTI Launch Request to the LTI TOOL, as described in the following explanation.

 This initial part of the communication protocol in LTI 1.3 ensures that the platform and tool authenticate and validate each other before proceeding with the exchange of information.